 Interviewees say the town is now very quiet and report that residents who left due to high rents in 2011-15 are returning.
 Views on social cohesion differ.
 Some feel cohesion decreased as long-term residents are reluctant to integrate with new residents, others feel there are no integration issues as Roma residents are use to transient residents as it is a service and training centre for the broader region.
+Council would like to convet FIFO to local residents.

 Future expectations: Local people expect that population will recover to steady growth.
+Council and State Treasury predict the population to stay as it is.
 New projects announced by Santos may mean "it's not all over yet".